-3.13 Nothing in this Policy will prevent the Principal from taking action under their emergency powers (see Emergency Powers of Exclusion or Suspension of a student), or under the Precautionary Measures (see Policy on Sexual Misconduct, Harassment and Related Behaviours).
+- 3.13 Nothing in this Policy will prevent the Principal from taking action under their emergency powers (see Emergency Powers of Exclusion or Suspension of a student), or under the Precautionary Measures (see Policy on Sexual Misconduct, Harassment and Related Behaviours). - 3.14 Where allegations of suspected misconduct are received, the Preliminary Enquiry Officer will determine the most appropriate action to be taken, including referring a case under other procedures and regulations as appropriate, as per Section 4.24(d)).